vEnhance/1802/src/matrix.typ

 = Linear transformations and matrices

+The goal of this section is to tell you how to take a linear transformation and encode it as a matrix.
+In other words, there is only one recipe covered.
+However, one upshot of this presentation is that I'll finally be able to explain why matrix multiplication is defined in this way you learned.

 This section will be presented a bit differently than you'll see in many other places;
 I talk about linear transformations first, and then talk about matrices as an encoding of linear transformations.